 Bringing home a new baby is a daunting process, made all the more difficult by the sudden lack of sleep, after-birth hormones and that slightly overwhelming realisation that you are responsible for a tiny person.
 This, together with the information we’re exposed to via social media and the pressure to do things the ‘right’ way, can make motherhood a very complicated place for new (or not so new) mums.
 Karina Lane from Mum Friday offers strategies to manage motherhood.

 Wouldn’t it be nice to slow everything down so you can enjoy getting to know your baby and take your time adjusting to being a mum?
 By making your wellbeing a priority and keeping external stress to a minimum, you can focus on enjoying your baby during those precious first months.
+Here’s how to cope with a new baby.

 How to cope with a new baby